-Good intentions go wrong in a hurry when there’s a joint bank account and a bankruptcy.
+Good intentions can go wrong in a hurry when there’s a joint bank account and a bankruptcy.

 The bankruptcy trustee sees a pile of money in the bank to which the debtor has access, even though the account also bears the name of someone not in bankruptcy.

 If the debtor can get the money, the trustee contends, so can a bankruptcy trustee for the benefit of creditors.